APM246/RedditContent-Discord-Bot/README.md

 More commands planned

 ## Hosting
 The bot is currently being hosted on a free Amazon Web Service EC2 Ubuntu-16.04 instance.
-Inquiries can be sent to apm0366@gmail.com